Moody's: The Only Flaw Is The Current Share Price (NYSE:MCO)

 - Moody's boasts a durable competitive advantage, dominating the credit ratings market with a 40% share and a reputation for impartiality and expertise.

-- Financials are stellar: high margins, strong free cash flow, and a capital-light model make Moody's a consistent compounder, even through crises.
+- Financials are stellar: High margins, strong free cash flow, and a capital-light model make Moody's a consistent compounder, even through crises.

 - Despite robust dividend growth and buybacks, the current yield is low and valuation is stretched, making the stock unattractive for new purchases now.